gbrindisi/wordpot/README.md

 ## Theme support

-The html skeleton is stored in `templates/dummy.html` and you can use a wordpress theme as you would in a normal Wordpress installation by putting the theme folder in the `static/wp-content/themes/` directory.
+You can use a wordpress theme as you would in a normal Wordpress installation by putting the theme folder in the `static/wp-content/themes/` directory.
+You might also need to edit the html skeleton which is stored in the `templates/` folder and should be named as your theme (e.g. `themename.html`) - take a look at `twentyeleven.html` to see how it works.

 To use the theme start wordpot with the theme option (default value is `twentyeleven`):

     $ python wordpot --theme=THEMENAME

+Templates are built with the [Jinja2](http://jinja.pocoo.org) template engine.

 ## License